SebastianWendel/astack/README.md

 Atlassian is the industry leader for Software development and collaboration tools for teams, from startup to enterprise.
 And as Web applications become more critical to business functions we need to ensure that this infrastructure is configured properly and not leave any bugs that are already fixed.
 This tool will keep it to up to date and do it always the same way so you're infrastructure stays consistent.

-This Project astack4atlassian is a script to securely deploy and update Atlassians developer applications in less than five minutes.
+This Project astack for atlassian is a script to securely deploy and update Atlassians developer applications in less than five minutes, like apt or yum.

 For more Information to Atlassians Produrcts please visit: http://www.atlassian.com

 # Features #

 ## Dependencies ##
-By default the following system packages will be managed:
+You need a fresh System installation, all dependencies will be handled by the script:
 * Apache Webserver
 * Postfix Mail Server
 * MySQL Database Server

-The script installs and updates the runtime environment:
+* Init Scripts
 * Oracle Java JVM > 1.7

-The script installs and updates the database driver:
 * MySQL JDBC Driver

 ## Applications ##